-5.1.
-Optimal Policies for Known Natural Rates
+4.1 Optimal Policies for Known Natural Rates

 As a benchmark for comparison, I consider the performance of rules that are based on the belief that the natural rates are constant and known with certainty, as is common in much of the literature on monetary policy rules.
 The coefficients of the resulting optimized policy rule are given at the top of Table 2.
-Such a rule incorporates very little policy inertia ( $\theta_i = 0.10$ ) and a large response to the unemployment gap ( $\theta_u = 1.05$ ): these characteristics are consistent with the findings of Rudebusch and Svensson (1999) and Orphanides and Williams (2002) for backwardlooking models with no natural rate uncertainty.
-The resulting unconditional standard deviations of inflation, of the unemployment gap, and of the interest rate gap and the policymaker loss are given in the first row of the table.
-In this "ideal" world, in which natural rates are constant and known, the policymaker loss under the optimized rule is 17.1 (Table 2).
+Such a rule incorporates very little policy inertia ( $\theta_i = 0.10$ ) and a large response to the unemployment gap ( $\theta_u = 1.05$ ): these characteristics are consistent with the findings of Rudebusch and Svensson (1999) and Orphanides and Williams (2002) for backward-looking models with no natural rate uncertainty.
+The resulting unconditional standard deviations of inflation, the unemployment gap, and the interest rate gap, and the policymaker loss are given in the first row of the table.
+In this "ideal" world in which natural rates are constant and known, the policymaker loss under the optimized rule is 17.1.

-I now evaluate the performance of the optimized policy rule-that is, a rule designed under the assumption of no natural rate uncertainty despite the use of real-time, timevarying estimates of natural rates in monetary policymaking.
-I assume that the policymaker constructs real-time estimates of the natural rates of unemployment and interest using one of the two estimators described above.
-For the present purpose, I assume that in each period the policymaker estimates the natural rates of unemployment and interest using the most recent 50 years of simulated, equally weighted data.
-The interest rate is then set according to the policy rule using the estimated natural rates as inputs.
+I now evaluate the performance of the optimized policy rule that is designed assuming no natural rate uncertainty, but where in practice policymaking is based on real-time estimates of natural rates in situations where the natural rates may vary over time.
+I assume that the policymaker constructs real time estimates of the natural rates of interest and unemployment using one of the two estimators described above.
+For the present purpose, I assume that each period the policymaker estimates the natural rates of interest and unemployment using the most recent 50 years of simulated data, where all data are weighted equally.
+The interest rate is then set